 - If you do these basic security settings in JetPack, you’ll have a higher level of site security, daily backups, and most importantly a one-click WordPress restore when something wrong happens.

 Here is how the JetPack premium looks like in WordPress:

-When you log in to the online dashboard, you’ll find all your site backups, all the activities like adding comments, plugin update, post edits, etc… with historical order.
-So, you know for real what caused a problem and of course, here is an option to restore WordPress on a specific date, even better you can choose what to restore in a WordPress backup, the database, the media files, all the plugins or everything.
+When you log in to the online dashboard, you’ll find all your site backups, all the activities like adding comments, plugin update, post edits, etc… in historical order.
+So, you know for real what caused a problem, and of course, here is an option to restore WordPress on a specific date, even better you can choose what to restore in a WordPress backup, the database, the media files, all the plugins, or everything.

 Here is a screenshot of what options you get when you click on the backup many in Jetpack.

 When you click on the Restore to this point in Jetpack, you get options to get the site back partially or fully in case of attack, malware, or any other issue.

 6. SSL insecure content fixer

 The SSL Insecure Content Fixer is a popular plugin with over 300.000 install offers one basic but powerful features, it forces SSL on your WordPress site with a few clicks.
 If there is a link to images or pages that still use the HTTP protocol, the plugin will add the “s” and make it HTTPS secure content, but of course, if you already installed a certificate to the server.

 This WordPress SSL plugin keeps connections encrypted and you can use it for a single blog or multisite.

 - Easy installation